sgoodluck/sgoodluck.github.io/content/posts/truth-in-tension.md

 Reality, however, is multi-faceted, each face colored by individual experience.

-For whatever reason (there are multiple) our capacity to understand this nuance has lagged behind our access to virtually infinite information.
+Our capacity to understand this nuance has lagged behind our access to virtually infinite information.

 The result is a breakdown in society, with sects colored by worldviews orchestrated by an unconscious engagement machine, mechanically feeding us whatever data fuels focus and engagement.